cabal-club/cable/readme.md

 ### Response
 A message, traversing the network to the peer who originally made a request with the same request ID.

-### Cabal
-A private group chat that a number of users can participate in, comprised of zero or more **channel**s.

-### Channel
-A conceptual object with its own unique name, a set of member users, and a set of chat posts written to it.

 ### Hash
 A 32-byte BLAKE2b digest of a particular sequence of bytes.